 Toni Sikes, founder, is the visionary behind The Guild.
 She started the company in 1985 as a publisher of sourcebooks for design trade professionals to help artists find greater markets for their work.
 In 1998, she founded the GUILD.com website and catalog as a way of bringing artists’ work directly to consumers.
 For 22 years, Sikes served as CEO of The Guild.
 She continues to serve on the company’s Board of Directors, as well as the boards of Craft Emergency Relief Fund (an organization committed to supporting the careers of craft artists throughout the United States), Aid To Artisans (an international craft organization focused on economic development), the Greater Madison Chamber of Commerce, the Wisconsin Technology Council, and the Chazen Museum of Art.
 Sikes is also active in Wisconsin economic development organizations and has authored several books in addition to The Artful Home.
 Today, Sikes serves as Senior Advisor to Gruppo, Levey & Co., a New York investment bank providing M&A, financial and strategic advisory services to the direct marketing and e-commerce industries.
 Sikes heads the Gruppo, Levey initiative to help young Internet companies raise venture capital.
 She holds a B.S. in Mathematics from the University of Alabama and an M.S. in Market Research from the University of Wisconsin-Madison.

-Dr. Laura Strong is the President and C.O.O. at Quintessence Biosciences, Inc. She was the first employee of Quintessence and wrote the business plan for commercialization of five proprietary technologies licensed from the Wisconsin Alumni Research Foundation.
+Dr. Laura Strong is currently founder and CEO of Propagate Health, where she is building a core network of advisors and entrepreneurs across healthcare, life sciences, and technology to enable problem-oriented innovation.
+Prior to that, she was President and C.O.O. at Quintessence Biosciences, Inc. She was the first employee of Quintessence and wrote the business plan for commercialization of five proprietary technologies licensed from the Wisconsin Alumni Research Foundation.
 The plan was instrumental in raising initial capital from angel investors in 2001.
-After recruiting a President and CEO in 2002, Dr. Strong has supported additional fundraising campaigns for a total of more than $13 million.
-Dr. Strong’s primary responsibility is the development and execution of strategies to advance the company’s proprietary cancer therapies through human clinical trials to the marketplace.
-Dr. Strong manages the company’s Scientific Advisory Board as well as the intellectual property portfolio.
+After recruiting a President and CEO in 2002, Dr. Strong supported additional fundraising campaigns for a total of more than $13 million.
+Dr. Strong’s primary responsibility was the development and execution of strategies to advance the company’s proprietary cancer therapies through human clinical trials to the marketplace.
+Dr. Strong managed the company’s Scientific Advisory Board as well as the intellectual property portfolio.
 As a National Institutes of Health pre-doctoral fellow, Dr. Strong earned a Ph.D. in organic chemistry at the University of Wisconsin-Madison.
 Dr. Strong is co-author of twelve publications and co-inventor on three issued patents and multiple patent applications.
 She has completed Executive Education coursework at the University of Wisconsin-Madison Business School in Financial Management, Project Management, and Business Planning.

 Dennis Barnum has over thirty years’ experience in the high-technology and services industries, primarily in computer software and services.
 He holds a master’s in nuclear engineering from the University of Wisconsin-Madison and participated in the MBA program at the University of Minnesota.
 He began his career at the Idaho National Engineering Laboratory.
 He subsequently spent several years with Control Data Corporation in Minneapolis in a variety of management positions in the domestic and international software and services divisions.
 Since 1986, Barnum has been involved in either high-tech startups or recovery of high-tech companies.
 He has founded several technology companies, and has led turnarounds of several others.
 He is active in the Merlin Mentors program and currently Director of Operations for Thalchemy, a UW-Madison inspired startup.